Mirzapur district

 Mirzapur district is one of the 75 districts in the Indian state of Uttar Pradesh.
 The district is bounded on the north by Bhadohi and Varanasi districts, on the east by Chandauli district, on the south by Sonbhadra district and Rewa district of Madhya Pradesh and on the northwest by Prayagraj.
 The district occupies an area of 4521 km^{2}.
 Mirzapur city is the district headquarters.
 Mirzapur district is a part of Mirzapur division.
 This district is known for the Vindhyavasini temple in Vindhyachal and several tourist attractions like waterfalls like Rajdari and Devdari and dams.
 It consist of several Ghats where historical sculptures are still present.
 During the Ganges festival these Ghats are decorated with lights and earthen lamps.

 It was once the largest district in Uttar Pradesh until Sonbhadra district was separated from Mirzapur in 1989.

 Demographics

 According to the 2011 census Mirzapur district has a population of 2,496,970, roughly equal to the nation of Kuwait or the US state of Nevada.
 This gives it a ranking of 174th in India (out of a total of 640).
 The district has a population density of 561 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 17.89%.
 Mirzapur has a sex ratio of 900 females for every 1000 males, and a literacy rate of 70.38%.
 13.92% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes made up 26.48% and 0.81% of the population respectively.
 Female literacy rate here is 54%.

 Languages

-Mirzapuri, a dialect of Awadhi, is the regional language of Mirzapur district.